rfree2/bitmonero/README.md

 If you installed MSYS2 in a folder other than c:/msys64, make the appropriate substitution above.

+Some of users reported problems e.g. with SSL_EAY_LIBRARY; New version should soon solve this.
+Contact us for help (e.g. IRC).

 **Advanced options:**

 * Parallel build: run `make -j<number of threads>` instead of `make`.